sawft99/Obsidian-SecPlus/Sec+/Chapter 12 - Perimeter Security/Firewalls.md

 	- "deny TCP any any port 23"
 		- Stops any device on the network from sending information over the [[Network Zones#WAN|WAN]]  on port 23
 - Implicit Deny
-	- Traffic denied the ability to enter or leave the network because there is <u>no specific rule</u> that allows it
+	- Traffic denied the ability to enter or leave the network because there is <u>no specific rule</u> that <u>explicitly allows</u> it
 	- Create an ACL rule at the bottom of the list (highest number)
 	- "deny TCP any any port any"
 		- Stops any outbound TCP traffic
-	- Common for this to be the default on
+	- Common for this to be the default on newer firewalls
-- Implicit Allow

 # Objectives
 ---